 Recognize Natural Gas Hazards and Stay Safe

-Natural gas is a popular and efficient fuel for home heating and cooling systems, kitchen appliances, stoves, water heaters and clothes dryers.
+Natural gas is an efficient and low-cost option for heating and cooling systems, stoves, water heaters and clothes dryers making it a popular choice for appliances in homes.

-Gas safety hazards are rare, but potentially dangerous or even deadly.
-That’s why it’s important to know how to recognize gas leaks and what to do in hazardous situations.
+Although gas safety hazards are rare, they can be potentially dangerous or even deadly which is why it is important to know how to recognize gas leaks and what to do in hazardous situations.

-Smell is usually the first indicator of a gas leak.
-Leaking gas smells like sulfur or rotten eggs.
-If you’re outside, you may also hear a hissing sound or see blowing soil, bubbling water or dead plants near a gas appliance, meter, or buried distribution main.
+Smell will usually be the first indicator of a gas leak.
+Utility companies like CFU odorize natural gas to smell like sulfur or rotten eggs so that a gas leak may be easily detectable.
+If you are outside, you may also hear a hissing sound or see blowing soil, bubbling water or dead plants near a gas appliance, meter or buried distribution main.

 What to Do if You Suspect a Leak